longhorn/website/content/docs/1.6.0/advanced-resources/security/volume-encryption.md

 # Using an Encrypted Volume

-To create an encrypted volume, you just create a PVC utilizing a StorageClass that has been configured for encryption.
+To create an encrypted volume, you must create a PVC using a StorageClass that has been configured for encryption.
 The above StorageClass examples can be used as a starting point.

 After creation of the PVC it will remain in `Pending` state till the associated secret has been created and can be retrieved A newly-created PVC remains in the `Pending` state until the associated Secret is created and can be retrieved by the csi `external-provisioner` sidecar.
 Afterwards, the regular volume creation process continues with encryption taking effect.